Frequently Asked Questions

 For all other properties, such as commercial or industrial, you must file either your appeal or RFR within 90 days of receiving your notice.

-Who participated in developing the final ARB Rules of Practice and Procedure?
+Why are there new ARB Rules of Practice and Procedure?

-- outreach consultation,
+- Outreach consultation,

 - ARB Rules Committee comprised of ARB Members, staff and other key stakeholders, and

 As a result of the new ARB Rules of Practice and Procedure, are there changes to any other documents?